 (a) develop, implement and maintain adequate work practices relating to prescribed activities; or

-(b) develop, implement and maintain adequate plans for the inspection, maintenance and (if necessary) replacement of the network or parts of it; or
+[(b) deleted]

 (c) provide, so far as is reasonably practicable, adequate instruction, training and supervision to persons for whom the network operator is responsible, taking into account the nature of the prescribed activities carried out by those persons and the competence of those persons; or

-(d) ensure, so far as is reasonably practicable, that persons who are carrying out prescribed activities on the network, and for whom the network operator is responsible, comply with the design of the network; or
+(d) ensure, so far as is reasonably practicable, that persons who are carrying out prescribed activities on the network, and for whom the network operator is responsible, comply with the plans, procedures and standards referred to in regulation 5A(2)(a); or

 (e) ensure, so far as is reasonably practicable, that persons who are carrying out prescribed activities on the network, and for whom the network operator is responsible, comply with the work practices applicable to the prescribed activities; or

-(f) regularly review the design, engineering and operation of the network, and the work practices applicable to prescribed activities carried out on the network, for safety and effectiveness.
+(f) regularly review the work practices applicable to prescribed activities carried out on the network for safety and effectiveness.

 (3) Subregulation (2) does not limit the generality of subregulation (1).